23 February 2010

 What might have been but what wasn't...
 An artist's impression of the Dash 8 in full Newmans colours

 In October 1986 an application was made to Air Services Licensing Authority by Bilmans Management Ltd (trading as "Newmans-Ansett"), to conduct a Category "A" air transport service between Auckland, Rotorua, Wellington, Christchurch, Glentanner and Queenstown with two De Havilland DHC-8 Dash 8 Series 100 aircraft.
-By the end of the month the Ansett-Newmans-Brierley airline consortium was considering Christchurch-Wellington-Auckland flights, using four revamped Boeing 737-100 aircraft.
+This was granted on the 30th of November 1986.
+By this time plans were well advanced for Ansett New Zealand's proposed Christchurch-Wellington-Auckland service which was to use four revamped Boeing 737-100 aircraft.

 The end of a long ferry flight, DHC Dash 8 ZK-NEY on short finals for runway 29 at Christchurch on 15 December 1985